ryan-neil/react-resources/README.md

 React is a JavaScript _library_ for creating user interfaces.
 It was created by the folks over at Meta (Facebook).

+This guide utilizes React Functional Components and Hooks.

 ### Table of Contents
   1. [Resources](#1-Resources)
   2. [Tutorials](#2-Tutorials)